Duration

 Can Sygma deliver EUSR CAT 1 on our site?

 Yes.
 Sygma delivers EUSR CAT 1 at client sites across the UK.
-Travel is included in the day rate.
+Travel is included.
 Sygma provides Radiodetection CAT4 and CAT4+ as standard, but the course works with any manufacturer's locator and signal generator.
 For alternative equipment, a minimum ratio of one locator per three delegates applies.
 Maximum 8 delegates per session.

 How long is an EUSR card valid for?